-Code excerpts use Nikita Prokopov’s Fira Code, a variant of Fira Mono by Spiekermann and Carrois with added programming ligatures for common multi-character combinations.
-Boasting a crisp, supremely legible light variant at lower point ranges, Fira Code is one of my favourite fonts on coding and terminal applications.
+Code excerpts use Fira Mono, also by Spiekermann and Carrois.
+Boasting a crisp, supremely legible light variant at lower point ranges, Fira Mono is one of my favourite fonts on coding and terminal applications.

 The site’s favicon was taken from Die Radiolarien (plate 34) by Ernst Haeckel (1834-1919).
 Haeckel was a German naturalist responsible for discovering, naming, and documenting hundreds of new species.
 He published many finely detailed scientific illustrations, including one depicting the minuscule radiolarian specimen that you see.

-The tools I use to create and maintain this site include the Visual Studio Code editor, nvALT for note-taking, and the Hugo static site generator with a build stack that relies on PostCSS, Rollup, and TypeScript.
+The tools I use to create and maintain this site include the Visual Studio Code editor, nvALT for note-taking, and the Hugo static site generator.
 Testing and debugging are possible and made easy thanks to Chrome DevTools.

 Site content and sources are kept under version control on a public Github repository from which the site is deployed whenever updated.

 The parts of goblindegook that run on your browser were written in TypeScript.
 Barba.js, DOMPurify, littlefoot, Masonry, MessagePack, smartypants, snarkdown, stemmer, and VanJS provide additional features and optimizations.